Who are Birches students?

 Do you have a Physical Education Program?

 - Yes!
-In addition to yoga and nature walks, teachers leads team sports instruction, drills and games on the field in Pierce Park.
+In addition to yoga and nature walks, teachers lead team sports instruction, drills and games on the field in Pierce Park.

 Can my child participate in town sports?